 Step 8: Market your tourism business:

 - Use social networking sites.
-Set up accounts/pages on free social networking sites.
+Set up accounts/pages on free social networking sites such as Linked In.

 - Create a website for your tourism business.
 Be sure to hire a specialist for search engine optimization (SEO) in order to maximize your site’s online presence.
 List your business on all applicable online directories and review websites.